 Bridging is designed to be quick which is one of its main advantages.

-- Buy to let properties
+- Purchase a buy to let property

 Differences between a mortgage and a bridging loan